How to optimise your CRO strategy for commerce sites

 Include text-based ‘call to actions’ (CTAs) within blog posts

 Although CTAs make great general practice when included within blog posts, these can fail to have the influence we’d like over our target audience.
-Sometimes, ‘banner blindness’ can occur, whereby the reader becomes accustomed to banner-like information – such as CTAs – and therefore don’t take too much notice of them.
+Sometimes, ‘banner blindness’ can occur, whereby the reader becomes accustomed to banner-like information – such as CTAs – and therefore doesn’t take too much notice of them.
 In addition, readers don’t always read an entire blog, which means that a different approach may be required.

 As an alternative, text-based CTAs can be used.
-An example of this could be to have a standalone line of text that links to a commerce landing page, which could be styled as a h3 or h4.
+An example of this could be to have a standalone line of text that links to a commerce landing page, which could be styled as an h3 or h4.
 For example, one blog post could be relatable to another, which the text-based CTA could indicate:

 This text-based CTA clearly invites the reader to click on the link and engage further with the website.
-As a result, it encourages the ‘customer journey’ and increase the time spent on the site, which makes it more likely for a customer to make a purchase.
+As a result, it encourages the ‘customer journey’ and increases the time spent on the site, which makes it more likely for a customer to make a purchase.

 Optimise your best-performing blog posts